How to Master Adhesive Selection for Industrial Applications

 Experience since the 1990s shows that selecting the wrong chemistry leads to bond failure under thermal stress exceeding 120°C.

-As industrial adhesive specialists, we advocate for correct chemistry to prevent production downtime resulting from bond failure at 80°C.
+As industrial adhesive specialists, we advocate the use of appropriate chemistry to prevent production downtime caused by bond failure at 80°C.

 Our Ask the Experts service addresses complex challenges where substrates present low surface energy below 30 mN/m.